openstack-archive/infra-manual/doc/source/drivers.rst

 ========================

-The intent of this section is to detail how to set up notifications about all the projects that are hosted on OpenStack Gerrit in the appropriate IRC channels.
+The intent of this section is to detail how to set up notifications about all the repositories that are hosted on OpenStack Gerrit in the appropriate IRC channels.

 GerritBot is an IRC bot that listens to the OpenStack Gerrit server for events and notifies those on Freenode's OpenStack channels.

 GerritBot is able to notify the channel for events like creation of patchsets, changes merged, comments added to patchsets and updates to refs.
-These event notifications can be configured per project, so the channel can have multiple notifications per project.
+These event notifications can be configured per repository, so the channel can have multiple notifications per repository.

-In order for GerritBot to post notifications on the IRC channel of the project you are configuring, you need to add your GerritBot configuration into ``modules/gerritbot/files/gerritbot_channel_config.yaml``.
+In order for GerritBot to post notifications on the IRC channel of the repository you are configuring, you need to add your GerritBot configuration into ``modules/gerritbot/files/gerritbot_channel_config.yaml``.
 This file is hosted in `openstack-infra/config <http://git.openstack.org/cgit/openstack-infra/config/>`_.